 - By definition we want a field theory, not a discrete model.
-Physics: Should be able to approximate by discrete model. - Regularisation: impose momentum cut-off, consider a lattice, other tricks without physical motivation, ... - Renormalisation: remove terms which would diverge. - Remove regularisation: obtain finite results.
+The intuition from physics is that one should be able to approximate a field by a discrete model (or vice versa).
+The procedure involves several steps: - 1. regularisation; there are several options: impose a momentum cut-off, consider a lattice, use other tricks without physical motivation, ... - 2. renormalisation: absorb the terms that would otherwise diverge. - 3. remove regularisation: obtain finite results.